aristocratos/btop/README.md

 ## Compilation FreeBSD

-   Requires at least GCC 11 or Clang 16.
+   Requires at least Clang 19 (default) or GCC 14.

    Note that GNU make (`gmake`) is required to compile on FreeBSD.